What is this?

 - Access their own creativity and ideas, and breathe life into their work

 - Collaborate, be open-minded, respected differences, and appreciate diversity

 - Be empathetic and compassionate towards others, teach as well as learn

-Rock Camp is an “intense” experience for young musicians.
+Yes, Rock Camp can be an “intense” experience for young musicians.
 In just two short weeks, campers work through the entire process of producing a two-hour full-scale rock concert complete with big sound, hundreds of lights, video projection, complicated transitions and live performances.

 The schedule is aggressive and the demands put on the campers are no different from a professional working in the music industry.
 Rock Camp offers young musicians a real-life experience.